nostr-protocol/nips/XX.md

 ---------

 - https://geojson.io - useful playground for creating GeoJSON
-- https://taginfo.openstreetmap.org - find Place props used in OpenStreetMaps
+- https://taginfo.openstreetmap.org - find info about properties used in OpenStreetMaps
-- https://schema.org/Place - find Place props defined in Schema

 References
 ---------